COMMUNITY HEALTH AND WELLNESS

-- Children engage in at least 60 minutes of moderate to vigorous physical activity every day, with an emphasis on outdoor play time when appropriate and safe.
+- encourage our children to get the recommended 60 minutes of moderate to vigorous physical activity every day, with an emphasis on outdoor play when appropriate and safe.

 Legislative Issues and Initiatives Related to Community Health and Wellness